Landon H. Rowland: Professional life

-At the time of his death, Mr. Rowland was serving as Director and Chairman Emeritus of Janus Capital Group.
+At the time of his death, Rowland was serving as Director and Chairman Emeritus of Janus Capital Group.
 Rowland was also a Trustee of CED (Committee of Economic Development) where he was given a CED 2011 Distinguished Performance Award.
-Mr. Rowland was a panel presenter in a CED forum called "Hidden Money: The Need for Transparency in Political Finance".
+Rowland was a panel presenter in a CED forum called "Hidden Money: The Need for Transparency in Political Finance".

 Community involvement

 Rowland was Board Chairman of the Swope Ridge Geriatric Center for 25 years.
 He also chaired the Local Investment Commission (LINC) from 1995–2014.
 Regarding his generosity, longtime former executive director of Swope Ridge, Dorothy Fauntleroy, stated, "He is one of the most charitable, kind and sensitive human beings I've ever known, but he wants to be anonymous...
 People do not know the depth of his giving to the needy and disadvantaged."
 In discussing his own involvement in social services work, Rowland insisted, "It is so much easier to go out and raise money for our own special interests...
 I want to find the process - and help with the process - that bridges the gaps and helps us look beyond the temptation to go our separate ways.
 That is a task for any citizen, anywhere in the country.
 It is not limited to Kansas City."

 Landon and Sarah Rowland have been arts supporters and patrons, including Rowland's leadership roles in the Lyric Opera and the Metropolitan Performing Arts fund, as well support for the Kansas City Ballet, the Kansas City Symphony, the Harriman-Jewell Series, and the Friends of Chamber Music.
 They have also been great supporters of the Nelson-Atkins Museum of Art, including the 2002 creation of the Ever Glades Fund for American Art.
 Rowland was involved with the founding of the Negro Leagues Baseball Museum (working with baseball legend Buck O'Neill), and served in leadership roles with the Linda Hall Library, the Liberty Memorial Association, and the National World War I Museum.
 He was also involved nationally in the Committee for Economic Development and Business Executives for National Security.

 As part of his involvement in LINC, Rowland was involved in the sale of Kansas City's charity care hospitals to HCA Midwest Health, with the sale proceeds going to a foundation to provide health care access to the disadvantaged in Kansas City.
 After HCA fell short of its commitments, Rowland pushed for the Health Care Foundation to sue HCA, resulting in a $433 million award (later settled at $175 million).

-Landon and Sarah Rowland bought a historic farm ("Ever Glades Farm") in Clay County (MO) in 1986, where they have pursued Sarah's interest in breeding and raising American Saddlebred Horses.
+Landon and Sarah Rowland bought a historic farm ("Ever Glades Farm") in Clay County, Missouri, in 1986, where they have pursued Sarah's interest in breeding and raising American Saddlebred Horses.
 Through their involvement, Landon became Chairman and a lifetime director of the American Royal.